GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 * Assuming all the unit tests pass, please continue .....!
 * Copy 'model_global_4min.in' to a new file (e.g. 'model_test.in'), and edit it
-to ensure that the input_elevation_raster and input_stage_raster exist on your filesystem, and that the model extends are as desired.
-These files should give the initial elevation and stage in lon-lat coordinates.
+to ensure that the input_elevation_raster and input_stage_raster exist on your filesystem, and that the model extents are as desired.
+The input rasters should give the initial elevation and stage in lon-lat coordinates.
-* The elevation raster should contain the desired model domain, but does not have to exactly cover the same north-east-south-west extent -- since the model will get the data it needs using bilinear interpolation.
+* The elevation raster should cover the desired model domain, but does not have to have exactly the same north-east-south-west extent -- since the model will get the data it needs using bilinear interpolation.
+So for example, you can run a small area model using a global DEM, without editing the DEM.
 Note however that the model does not account for the periodicity of longitude (i.e. if the input raster has east-west extent [-180, 180], then the tsunami model cannot have east-west extent exceeding 180, or less than -180).
 * The stage raster can be either smaller or larger than the desired model domain.
 The model will extract stages from this raster where possible, using bilinear interpolation.
 It will use a value of 0 elsewhere.